LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 ### Parquet version discovery

-As Parquet format evolves, more metadata is made available which is used by new features.
+As Parquet format evolves, more metadata is made available which is used by the new features.
 The Parquet version used to write a given file is stored in the metadata.
 If you use Parquet files written with old versions of Spark (say Spark 2.x) and therefore old Parquet libraries, you may not be able to use features introduced in recent versions, like column indexes available for Spark DataFrame Parquet writer as of version 3.2.0.